weecology/sad-comparison/chapter1.md

 Packages used to do analysis.

-###Model selection (justification of why we chose those, justification for neutral theory, Neutral theory predicts the negative binomial distribution (Connolly et al. 2014.
-Commonness and rarity in the marine biosphere.
-PNAS 111: 8524-8529. http://www.pnas.org/content/111/23/8524.abstract)
+###Model selection (justification of why we chose those, justification for neutral theory, Neutral theory predicts the negative binomial distribution (Connolly et al. 2014.)
 List of models used, packages used to implement code

 McGill (2007) classified models into several different families.
 I attempted to test models from each of the separate families, excluding the population dynamic family and the spatial distribution of individuals family (McGill 2007), as these were not appropriate for testing with these data in this framework.
 I had initially tried to test the generalized Yule model (branching process family), but this model proved difficult to fit to empirical data and failed to converge to a solution for many of the communities, so it was excluded from the final analyses.